Add Documentation Edit the file on GitHub

 Other pages

-To add a documentation page just create a new file <name>.html.md.erb
+To add a documentation page just create a new file <name>.html.md.erb inside

 your documentation directory.